Tara Redwood School offers a great summer camp!

 WIND, FIRE, WATER, EARTH

-- Learning about our own emotions and inner values taught at Tara Redwood School
+Lear about our emotions and inner values as taught through the CCC method at Tara Redwood School.

 Preparing Kids for Camp and What to Bring